oryon-dominik/dotfiles/coding-tutorials/how-to-deploy-to-a-server.md

 ```

 finally update the permissions:
-`sudo chown -R git:git /var/git/SITENAME.git`
+`sudo chown -R git:www-data /var/git/SITENAME.git`
 `sudo chmod -R ug+rwX /var/git/SITENAME.git`

 add the developers ssh-keys to `/home/git/.ssh/authorized_keys`
-we use different port and ssh-key settings and have already configured .ssh/config that, so its only "servername", not "url:port"
+we use different port and ssh-key settings and have already configured these in our .ssh/config, so its only "servername", not "url:port"

 and on the developers site add a remote:
 `git remote add deploy git@servername:/var/git/SITENAME.git`